Pan He: Early life

-Pan He was born in Guangzhou, Guangdong, China, in 1925.
+Pan He was born in Guangzhou, Guangdong, Republic of China, in 1925.
 In his youth, during the Japanese occupation, Pan spent much of his time indoors, extensively reading newspapers and literature.
 Drawing from the illustrations in these works, he took up sculpture and calligraphy, producing images of Beethoven, Turgenev, Dostoyevsky, and Byron.
 For three weeks in 1942, he studied under Huang Shaoqiang of the Lingnan School; he later identified Huang as his greatest artistic influence.
 In a 2010 interview, he recalled that his parents had not been supportive of his desire to become a sculptor.

 As a youth, Pan developed romantic feelings for his cousin, A-Mei, who lived with her family in Hong Kong.
 During World War II, Pan travelled to Macau, then occupied by the Empire of Japan, in 1944 to visit her; she and her family had relocated during the occupation.
 Her parents disapproved of their relationship, and after Pan returned to Foshan to visit his parents he lost contact with them.
 He reunited with A-Mei in 1993 during a visit to Canada.

 In 1950, after the end of World War II, Pan enrolled at the Fine Arts department of the South China People's Academy of Literature and Arts (now the Guangzhou Academy of Fine Arts).
 In his early years, he worked under the art name Yunhelou (云鹤楼), which he received from the artist Guan Shanyue.
 Pan gained national attention in the 1950s with his Hard Times (艰苦岁月, 1957), which was soon featured in textbooks for primary school students.
 Drawing from the experiences of the Red Army on Hainan Island, it depicts two soldiers during a time of rest, the younger listening intently as the weathered old soldier plays the flute.
 Other works that date from the 1950s and 1960s include When I Grow Up (当我长大的时候), After School (课余), and The Guangdong-Hong Kong Strike (省港大罢工).

 By 1960, Pan had begun teaching at the Department of Sculpture, Guangzhou Academy of Fine Arts; he later became a tenured professor.
 Pan was one of the sculptors approached by Henry Fok in 1978 when the latter was developing a hot spring hotel in Zhongshan.
 Later that year, Pan and other faculty members of the Guangzhou Academy of Fine Arts used lime water to etch animal shapes from stones in Xianglu Bay near what is now Zhuhai.